tldr-pages/tldr/pages/common/hg-serve.md

 `hg serve --name {{name}}`

-- Start a web server instance using the specified theme:
+- Start a web server instance using the specified theme (see the templates directory):

 `hg serve --style {{style}}`